-If you’re looking for a lower body workout that adds more size and symmetry to your lower body muscles, then you need to read this article.
+If you’re looking for lower body exercises that adds more size and symmetry to your lower body muscles, then you need to read this article.

 This article is a continuation of my “upper body workout” post where I discuss how to best set up your upper body workouts.
-In this article however, we’ll cover how to set up your lower body workouts based on current scientific literature and our understanding of the lower body muscles.
+In this article however, we’ll cover how to set up your lower body workouts based on current scientific literature and our understanding of muscles.

 So how do we do this?
-Well, we do this by adequately training the following muscles: the quadriceps, hamstrings, glutes, and calves.
+Well in this workout, we do this by adequately training the following muscles: the quadriceps, hamstrings, glutes, and calves.

 These are the main muscles that will contribute to the “aesthetic” of your lower body – and each muscle should be strengthened and grown in proportion to the others.
 But in order to accomplish this, we need to pick the right exercises.